All Episodes

 I wanted to see what was going to happen on there.

-I went back to the uh it's not there, nothing's coming.
+I went back to the not there.

-But the bottom monitor is working fine, no big deal.
+But the bottom monitor is working fine.

 I just saw a story here on Breitbart.com, which is disturbing.

-Glencoe, Georgia is the dateline.
+Glencode, Georgia is the date line.

 President Bush attacked opponents of an immigration deal today, saying they, quote, don't want to do what's right for America, unquote.

-He said the fundamental question is, will elected officials have the courage necessary to put a comprehensive immigration plan in place.
+He said, the fundamental question is, will elected officials have the courage necessary to put a comprehensive immigration plan in place?

 And the sad thing is that it's the exact opposite.